dsccommunity/ActiveDirectoryDsc/tests/Unit/Stubs/README.md

 ```

 The stub class `Microsoft.ActiveDirectory.Management.ADDomainController`
-can not be generated fully since all properties that are returned from
+cannot be generated fully since all properties that are returned from
 `Get-ADDomainController` are not shown when using the type directly, e.g.
 `$a = New-Object -TypeName 'Microsoft.ActiveDirectory.Management.ADDomainController'`.
 To workaround this these properties below must be added manually to the stub